GeorgeU04/GeorgeU04/README.md

 # Hi there, I'm George Umberger 👋

 Welcome to my GitHub profile!
-I'm a passionate embedded C programmer who is studying computer engineering.
+I'm a passionate low-level programmer who is studying computer engineering.
 I love working on new projects and learning new skills.
 Here's a little bit about me:

 ## 🔧 Technologies & Tools